jfjallid/go-rpcclient/README.md

-      --remove              Remove LSA rights specified by --rights from account specified by --sid --getinfo             Get primary domain name and domain SID --purge               Removes all rights for the specified --sid
+      --remove              Remove LSA rights specified by --rights from account specified by --sid --getinfo             Get primary domain name and domain SID --purge               Removes all rights for the specified --sid --lookup-sids         Attempts to translate the sids specified by --sids to names --lookup-names        Attempts to translate the sids specified by --names to sids --whoami              Get the identity of the authenticated user

 LSA options:
       --sid    <SID>        Target SID of format "S-1-5-...-...-..."
+      --level  <num>        LookupLevel for --lookup-sids (default 1, LookupWksta) --sids   <list>       Comma-separated list of SIDs to lookup of format "S-1-5-...-...-..."
-      --rights <list>       Comma-separated list of rights.
+      --names  <list>       Comma-separated list of names to lookup --rights <list>       Comma-separated list of rights.
 E.g., "SeDebugPrivilege,SeLoadDriverPrivilege" --system              Target system rights instead of user rights(privileges) when listing and adding rights (default false)
 ```